 4. You Can Get an Instant Virtual Credit Card

-Major credit card companies offer instant approval for virtual credit card numbers.
+Major credit card companies offer instant approval for virtual cards.
 Companies such as Capital One and Chase enable you to create a virtual credit card for each merchant you do business with using an online tool connected to your bank account.

 Virtual credit card details take the place of the real account information when you check out, but the purchase is still applied against your regular account.
 Essentially, you’re not getting approval for credit, because you already have that, so it’s simple to offer instant virtual credit card approval.

 Best Virtual Credit Card Options

 There are several apps and credit card providers that can supply virtual card numbers.
 Here are some of our top choices: